-A) Open Dreamweaver

-B) Create a new file, choose "1 column elastic, centered"

-C) There is some placeholder text in the layout.
-Insert your cursor before the placeholder text, and go to Insert>Media>Flash

-D) It will ask you to browse; go to your media folder and select your .swf file and click okay.
+- A) Open Dreamweaver and click the button in the upper-left that says "Design." - B) Create a new file (File>New) and choose "1 column elastic, centered" - C) There is some placeholder text in the layout.
+Insert your cursor before the placeholder text, go to the menu bar at the top and go to Insert>Media>Flash. - D) It will ask you to browse; go to your media folder inside your "My Site" folder, select your .swf file, and click okay.
 It will ask for accessibility information; type in the name of your how-to.
-(Accessibility info is provided for people who can't see; it's a good habit to type in a description of what they would see if they could.)

-E) After you have inserted your .swf file, select all the placeholder text and delete it.

-F) Save your Dreamweaver file as "index.html" in you're My Site folder (but NOT inside your media folder).
-It will tell you it is installing other information (a scripts folder); let it.
+(Accessibility info is provided for people who can't see well; it's a good habit to type in a description of what they would see if they could.) - E) After you have inserted your .swf file, select all the placeholder text and delete it. - F) Save your Dreamweaver file as "index.html" in you're My Site folder (but NOT inside your media folder).
+It will tell you it is installing other information (a scripts folder) let it.

-To show your Flash animation to other people using a browser:
+4) To show your Flash animation to other people using a browser:

 You will have to provide the viewer with the entire My Site folder.
 (Either you will show them your Flash presentation on your computer, provide the entire folder to them on a disk, or e-mail them the entire folder.
-If you are going to e-mail the files, keep the total for the folder under 5 megs.)
+If you are going to e-mail the files, keep the total for the folder under 5 mgs.
+Otherwise, use a free program like Dropbox to send it.)

-To view your Flash file in Internet Explorer or another browser, go to File>Open or File>Open File, browse to index.html in your My Site folder, and open it.
+To view your Flash file, open Internet Explorer or another browser, go to File>Open or File>Open File, browse to index.html in your My Site folder, and open it.
 In the latest versions of Internet Explorer, be sure to allow IE to show blocked content.